sofienealouini/tsnn/README.md

 pip install tsnn
 ```

-The next section provides a quick start guide to using TSNN.
-A more comprehensive tutorial is detailed in the PackageTesting.ipynb notebook.
+A comprehensive tutorial on how to use TSNN is provided PackageTesting.ipynb notebook.

-## Using TSNN

 ## Built With